12th Grade - Fall Semester

 - Most early decision and early action applications are due between October 1 and November 1.
 Keep this in mind if you intend to take advantage of these admissions options and remember to request that your high school send your official transcripts to the college on time.

-- If you are planning to attend college in the fall, complete the FAFSA, which is now available October 1.
+- If you are planning to attend college in the fall, complete the FAFSA (Free Application for Federal Student Aid) which is now available October 1.
 Filling out the FAFSA is the first critical step in applying for federal and state grants, loans and scholarships to help pay for college.

 - Make a final list of schools that interest you and keep a file of deadlines and required admission items for each school.
 Many students like to have a "dream school" and a "safety school" as well as two or three others.